 Asian BBQ generally refers to a Korean-style preparation, called Yakiniku, which means “grilled meat.”
 The preparation generally consists of a variety of thinly sliced meat that is seasoned in a savory-sweet marinade of sesame oil, sugar, and a variety of other ingredients.
 The traditional eating method is to wrap the BBQ in lettuce with rice and eat it by hand.

 The word barbeque is derived from barbacoa, a form of cooking that originated in the Caribbean.
 In contemporary Latin countries, it means slow-cooked over an open fire.
 Mexican barbacoa is served on warm tortillas with guacamole and salsa and folded into tacos.

-Whatever the regional style, Smithfield Foods has the delicious portfolio of Farmland pork favorites to satisfy any BBQ lover’s cravings.
+Whatever the regional style, Smithfield Culinary Foods has the delicious portfolio of Farmland by Smithfield pork favorites to satisfy any BBQ lover’s cravings.